Glossary

 Whip: Refers to the antenna section above the loading coil.
 Lengths very between a few inches and several feet.

-YellowTop See AGM.
+YellowTop: See AGM.

 Home